opengisch/QgisModelBaker-docs/en/user-guide.rst

 Import an Interlis Transfer File (.xtf)
 =======================================

-To import data from Interlis Transfer Files (XTF) into PostgreSQL/PostGIS schemas, go to menu Database -> Project Generator -> Import Interlis Transfer File (.xtf).
+To import data from Interlis Transfer Files (XTF) into PostgreSQL/PostGIS schemas, go to menu Database -> Model Baker -> Import Interlis Transfer File (.xtf).

 Dialog options are described in the following lines (use numbers to locate specific options in the picture).